 It’s that time of year again!
-Summer is finally here, and with it the perfect time to unwind and make a date with some of this year’s hottest beach reads, pun intended.
+Spring and summer are fast approaching, and with it the perfect time to unwind and make a date with some of this year’s hottest beach reads, pun intended.
 Whether you’re heading to your favourite summer beach, planning a luxurious day of pool-side lounging or packing for your next vacation, you’re going to want a few good summer reads to get lost in.
 Of course, you could reach for some Kafka or James Joyce… but it’s summer!
 Take this opportunity to unwind with the best summer reads that this year’s beach-read canon has to offer.

 To get you started, we’ve put together a summer reading list that will pair perfectly with your ice-cold drink and fluffy beach towel.
 Our ultimate guide to the best beach books includes useful info about the novels’ plot, why we think you’ll enjoy them and book prices.
 Better yet, if you don’t feel like walking down to your local bookshop, all of these books are just one click away on Amazon or Book Depository.

 - The Dukes Avenue Beach Reads List for 2022

 - 1. That Summer: A Novel by Jennifer Weiner

 - 2. The Last Thing He Told Me: A Novel by Laura Dave

 - 4. Seven Days in June by Tia Williams